 Commercial Raze Inspections (Health): $

 Fee Calculation (if higher than minimum): $ + Grading Fee + $ (M–NCPPC)

-All permitting fees are assessed an additional five percent (5%) Technology Fee.
+- All permitting fees are assessed an additional five percent (5%) Technology Fee.
 Fees are subject to change based on County codes.
-Customers are encouraged to pay online at ePayments.
-For alternate forms of payment, visit DPIE's Payments page.

 Following agencies' approval of plans/drawings and payment of fees, a permit is issued.
 A permit may be revoked if issued in error.
 A permit may be void if construction has not started, has been suspended or discontinued.

 Modifications to the permit, plans, or drawing require a Permit Revision.
 Permit Revision applications cannot be entered online.
 The revised application, plans and drawings must be submitted in the Permits Center, using the following two forms:

 If approved, permits that expire or require more time to complete, may be renewed or extended by using the following form.